m7md-ebw/ai-sokoban/README.md

 ## Environment Setup
 ### Requirements
-Note: These libraries will be installed in a virtual environment (venv), which is excluded from the repository due to network constraints.
-Please install them manually using the provided requirements.
+These libraries need to be installed in a virtual environment (venv)

 - Python 3.10 or higher
 - PyTorch